Chronic Fatigue Syndrome Treatment in Pensacola

 - Anxiety/Panic attacks

 One study found that nearly 40 percent of individuals with Chronic Fatigue Syndrome were clinically depressed, with 22 percent seriously contemplating suicide in the past 12 months.
-These results make it clear that the mental and emotional side effects of this syndrome must be addressed during treatment, which makes functional medicine the perfect choice for treating CFS.
-Unlike conventional medicine, functional medicine takes the whole person into account during treatment.
+These results make it clear that the mental and emotional side effects of this syndrome must be addressed during treatment, which makes integrative medicine the perfect choice for treating CFS.
+Unlike conventional medicine, integrative medicine takes the whole person into account during treatment.

 Conventional treatment of Chronic Fatigue Syndrome

-As with most conditions, conventional medicine concentrates on treating the symptoms as opposed to finding and treating the root cause of this syndrome.
+As with most conditions, conventional medicine concentrates on treating the symptoms as opposed to finding and treating the cause of this syndrome.
 Many times, individuals who have Chronic Fatigue Syndrome receive anti-depressant medications and sleeping pills.
 Sometimes, the side effects from the medications are worse than the symptoms of CFS.

 At RevitaLife, Dr. Jorge Peláez concentrates on finding the reason an individual is suffering with Chronic Fatigue Syndrome.
-He aims to find the root cause and to create the patient a personalized treatment program.
+He aims to find the cause and to create the patient a personalized treatment program.
 Each patient is unique, which is why each treatment program is custom-designed to meet the needs of a specific patient.
 Treatment programs may include vitamin and herbal supplements, diet changes (to add foods that are rich in magnesium, B vitamins, and potassium), meditation, and relaxation technique instruction as well as the elimination of foods from the diet that the patient has sensitivities/allergies to.

 If you believe that you have CFS, click the button below to schedule your initial consult with Dr. Jorge Peláez.
 He will determine if you have Chronic Fatigue Syndrome and, if you do, he will find the underlying cause and address it.